mybb/mybb-build/README.md

 **It is recommended to run the tools with at least 2048 MB of memory available to PHP and external tools.**

-# Docker
+## Docker
-It is possible to run the build script with [Docker](https://www.docker.com/) and have it set up dependencies automatically.
+It is recommended to run the build script with [Docker](https://www.docker.com/) and have it set up dependencies automatically.

 Fetch the repository and place source files according to the description above and build the Docker service from the directory:
 ```